Presto Configuration Properties¶

 Limit for memory used for unspilling a single aggregation operator instance.

-session property
+The corresponding session property is aggregation_operator_unspill_memory_limit.

 experimental.spill-compression-enabled